lino-framework/lino/docs/tutorials/workflows_tutorial/index.rst

 Vocabulary: in Lino a "workflow" is a combination of (1) a list of possible "states" (aka "life cycle") and (2) a list of "transitions", i.e. actions which change from one state to another state.
+For an overview about workflows in Lino read :ref:`workflows`.

 We recommend to define workflows in a separate module